Are you interested in playing football?

 The Reserves finished champions of Jaipur Cornwall League Division 3 and also won the Kimmins Cup Final.
 They even reached the League Cup semi-finals, before bowing out 6-3 to the league champions.
 With squad improvements expected and other promising players progressing from the U16s, Mike Kearon has every chance of taking the team to further successes.

 The 1st team were eventually crowned South West League champions, after an agonising five-week wait to discover whether they had done enough to take the title ahead of their challengers.
 Managers Bert Lawrence and Christian Lett had seen their side get off to a flier, not only with hefty pre-season victories and nine straight league wins but with a free-scoring flair that had topped one hundred goals by mid-October.
-Check out this app review for how the bookies were estimating our overall performance.

 A telling point had been the FA Women’s Cup clash at Cullompton, where Penzance won through on penalties, having played an hour with the team reduced to ten through injury.
 The level of fitness achieved by the squad continued to pay dividends through the season.